akeneo/pim-docs/cookbook/rule/add_custom_action_rule_engine.rst

                - Length:
                    max: 255

-Don't forget to add these classes in you service definition and to tag them with the proper tag
+Don't forget to add these classes in your service definition and to tag them with the proper tag

 .. code-block:: yml